mnot/I-D/http-encryption-encoding/draft.md

 distribution of keys between valid senders and receivers.
 Defining key management is part of composing this mechanism into a larger application, protocol, or framework.

-Implementation of cryptography can be difficult.
+Implementation of cryptography - and key management in particular - can be difficult.
 For instance, implementations need to account for the potential for exposing keying material on side channels, such as might be exposed by the time it takes to perform a given operation.
 The requirements for a good implementation of cryptographic algorithms can change over time.

 ## Key and Nonce Reuse